Official Community Plan Update

 Remaining steps as part of Anmore’s Official Community Plan (OCP) update process are:

-• Recirculation to those who received the Section 475 referral.
+• Recirculate revised OCP with red line changes to those who received the Section 475 referral.

-• Statutory process to receive Council approval, including public hearing if required (Late Mar/Early April 2026).
+• Statutory process to receive Council approval, including public hearing on April 21, 2026.

 • Metro Board Approval of the Regional Context Statement (target date: Spring 2026).